How to Grow a Cucumber in a Bottle

 - Water your cucumber plant every few days to keep the soil evenly moist - using care not to get water in the bottle.
 If the bottle fills with water, gently pour the water out of the bottle.
 Too much moisture inside the bottle may cause your cucumber to rot.

 - Monitor the growth of the cucumber carefully to make sure it doesn't get overly ripe.
 Your goal is to grow a crisp, green cucumber - not a yellow one.
-Cucumbers grow quickly and yours should be ready for harvesting in 7 to 10 days.
+Cucumbers grow quickly and yours should be ready for harvesting in few days.

 - Cut the cucumber from the vine when it reaches the desired size.
 The cucumber will slip further inside the bottle leaving your visitors wondering how it got there.